3bu1/Facedetection-Objectdetection/README.md

 It is  a fork of darkflow project on github,Read more about YOLO (in darknet/darkflow) and download weight files <a href="https://pjreddie.com/darknet/yolo/">here</a>.

+For more information on Trainning custom models, cfg modification etc, u can get it from https://github.com/3bu1/darkflow/blob/master/README.md

 ### Installation:

 Clone <a href="https://github.com/3bu1/Facedetection-Objectdetection">https://github.com/3bu1/Facedetection-Objectdetection</a>